 Thank you for following Craft By Nature Brew Review!
 The purpose of this blog is to share my passion for craft beer with you.
-I am not an expert and still newer to the craft beer scene.
+I am not an expert but I enjoy craft beer and I want share my experience with you.

-I have been into craft beer for 7 years now but most recently decided to take a deliberate approach to tasting craft beer.
+I have been into craft beer since 2010 but most recently decided to take a deliberate approach to tasting craft beer.
 In the beginning, I enjoyed meeting with friends for beers.
-We would sit around and laugh, have a meaningful conversation, give advice to one another and talk about the beer we were drinking.
+We would sit around and laugh, have a meaningful conversation, give advice to one another, and talk about the beer we were drinking.

 My terminology may be different than others but this is my perception of the beers I taste.
 Each review will cover Color (Appearance), Smells (Aroma), Taste (Palate), Aftermath (Finish), and (Overall) Experience and a Grade.
-As I gained more experience and knowledge my wording or category (i.e., color, smells) adapted.
-You will see this in Brew Review #56.
+You will see this format begin with Brew Review #56.

 Enjoy!
 Contact me for anything (advice, resources, comments, shout-outs, and trades!).